Join Jewish families with young kids for singing, movement, crafts, and stories!

 What: Our families will begin with some singing prayer time (tefilah) led by Rabbi Phil, in the sanctuary, alongside all the older students at Beit Midrash and their families.
 We’ll then have our own circle with stories, movement, songs, arts and crafts, open play time, and snack (things like string cheese, tangerines, crackers, etc).
 There will be age appropriate toys out the whole time for kids to play with.

-What to bring: Warm clothes for when we’re outside; any other snacks* or comfort items your kiddo might need.
+What to bring: Warm clothes for when we’re outside; any other snacks* or comfort items your kiddo might need. *Beit Am keeps a dairy/vegetarian-style kosher building space - no meat or shellfish is permitted in the building.

-Submit your online payment here!
+Submit your online payment here